Brushing aluminum to achieve grain

 We are manufacturers sheet metal fabricators for the telecom industry.
 Giving scratch finish or brush finish on aluminium has always been a headache.
 Presently we are using belt grinder which is not at all satisfactory.
 Might be we are not using the correct machine.

-Please suggest the names of the manufacturers of machines for this kind of operation.P.K.N.Nambiar
+Please suggest the types of machines for this kind of operation.P.K.N.Nambiar

 - New Delhi, India